AnAnarchist/agent-Based-RL-integration/README.md

 The basic idea is that a developer could write some plans and let the agent itself learn other plans and use them in a, this not being exclusively for specific ad hoc problems but as a general feature of the agent platform.

-In short, the aim of the framework is to enable the developer to define the learning components with high-level abstractions
+In short, the aim of the framework is to enable the developer to define the learning components with high-level abstractions similar to BDI components.
+Subsequently, these elements injected by the developers are employed by the agent to learn how to fulfill differe